Postdoctoral Affairs

 Description and Eligibility

-• This program provides support for domestic and foreign travel for two purposes: 1) to present active research at national and international conferences and 2) participation in professional development events, such as formal workshops or training sessions.
+• This program provides support for domestic and foreign travel for two purposes: 1) to present active research at national and international conferences as an oral presentation and 2) participation in professional development events, such as formal workshops or training sessions.

 • Award Amounts: Up to $1,500 for domestic travel and up to $2,000 for foreign travel will be provided to those awarded.